This post contains affiliate links, see my disclosure for details.

 Let’s start with invitations of course!
 I love how they turned out.
 It is sized at 5X7.
-If you’d like to order a personalized JPG file for $7 (payable via paypal or venmo @alia-partylikeacherry) you can send the details to email@example.com.
-Or you can use the blank template to create your own invitation.
+I’ve included a blank template in my digital party pack.
+Or if you’d like to order a personalized JPG file for $10 (payable via paypal or venmo @alia-partylikeacherry) you can send the details to email@example.com.

 INSTRUCTIONS ON HOW TO EDIT THIS INVITATION TEMPLATE:

-- Download the JPG file (all the free printables are available via a google drive link at the end of this post)
+- Download the JPG file (all the printables are available in the party pack)